blepping/comfyui_overly_complicated_sampling/README.md

 # Overly Complicated Sampling
-Wildly unsound and experimental sampling for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).

-## Description

-Very unstable, experimental and mathematically unsound sampling for ComfyUI.
+Experimental and mathematically unsound (but fun!) sampling for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).

-Current status: In flux, not suitable for general use.

-*Note*: You will basically always have to tweak settings like `s_noise` to get a good result.
-If the generation looks smooth/undetailed increase `s_noise` somewhere.
-If it looks crunchy, super high contrast, etc then try reducing noise.
+**Status**: In flux, may be useful but likely to change/break workflows frequently.
+Mainly for advanced users.

 ## Credits